Post Operative Rehab

 - A physical therapist who is a board-certified clinical specialist or who has completed a residency or fellowship in orthopedic physical therapy, giving the therapist advanced knowledge, experience, and skills that may apply to your condition

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.

 General tips when you’re looking for a physical therapist:

 - Get recommendations from family and friends or from other health care providers.

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapist’s experience in helping people with TKR.

 During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.

 The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.

 The following articles provide some of the best scientific evidence about physical therapist treatment of TKR.
 The articles report recent research and give an overview of the standards of practice for treatment both in the United States and internationally.
-The article titles are linked either to a PubMed abstract (summary) of the article or to free access of the entire article, so that you can read it or print out a copy to bring with you when you see your health care provider.
+The article titles are linked either to a PubMed abstract (summary) of the article or to free access to the entire article so that you can read it or print out a copy to bring with you when you see your health care provider.